It's a New Day in Public Health.

 Further information on informed consent for termination of pregnancy can be found in section 390.0111, Florida Statutes.

 The Preeclampsia Signs and Symptoms Pad (English/Spanish) is a 50 sheet pad with English language on one side and Spanish language on the other side.
 It is written at a 5th grade level and is offered through the Preeclampsia Foundation.
-For ordering information, visit the Preeclampsia Foundation Marketplace.
+For ordering information, visit the Preeclampsia Foundation Patient Education website.

 Text4baby offers promotional items to encourage use of this free consumer educational resource in your area.
 To place an order, visit the Text4baby Digital Storefront.
 Some Text4baby items are free.